VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Donna Egbulem is a Licensed Clinical Social Worker Associate in the state of North Carolina, specializing in compassionate, trauma-informed care for children, young adults, and families facing various challenges such as family conflict, depression, anxiety, and externalized behaviors.
+Donna Egbulem (she/her/hers) is a Licensed Clinical Social Worker Associate in the state of North Carolina, specializing in compassionate, trauma-informed care for children, young adults, and families facing various challenges such as family conflict, depression, anxiety, and externalized behaviors.
 With a diverse range of evidence-based therapeutic approaches including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Attachment Therapy, Donna provides trauma-informed behavioral strategies and play therapy techniques for children and adolescents who have been diagnosed with Attention-Deficit Hyperactivity Disorder (ADHD), Major Depression Disorder, Oppositional Defiant Disorder (ODD), Anxiety Disorders, Autism Spectrum Disorder, and related disorders.

 Committed to tailoring therapy to each client's unique needs, Donna specializes in case conceptualization to foster skill-building and resilience.
 Her goal is to empower clients to lead fulfilling lives, embrace positive coping mechanisms, and achieve positive outcomes.
 Donna also nurtures and supports families as they navigate new psychological, spiritual, and cultural dynamics in the home.
 She is now currently pursuing her certification in Play Therapy to further assist parents with enhancing their skills to help them connect with their children through play and child-centered principles.